Starting out on Psychic Tours

-Article by Craig Hamilton-Parker.
+Article by Craig Hamilton-Parker about psychic tours and working in the theater.
 This is an extract from my book Psychic School that can be purchased from our psychic shop.
 Here I explain about Psychic Tours and working with an audience and at the theater.
-Working within Spiritualism is for many mediums the first step to taking psychic tours of the theaters and learning to work with a paying audience.
+Working within Spiritualism is for many mediums the first step to taking psychic tours of the theaters.

 When the members of a circle are ready to begin demonstrating, the medium leading the circle will usually plan a “fledgling demonstration.”
-If the medium comes from a Spiritualist background then this is normally arranged at a Spiritualist center, and the audience already will know how mediumship works and be sympathetic and less critical than a paying general audience.
+If the medium comes from a Spiritualist background, then these psychic tours are normally arranged at a Spiritualist center.
+The audience already will know how mediumship works and be sympathetic and less critical than a paying general audience.

 Working in Spiritualist churches is easy for both fledgling and more advanced mediums because the energy is usually high and the congregation is normally open-minded and used to watching mediums work.
 Spiritualists will still demand evidence but will be more tolerant than the general public and understanding when things go awry.
-When working with large public audiences the medium usually needs to be more dynamic and a bit of a showman.
+When working with large public audiences on large scale psychic tours the medium usually needs to be more dynamic and a bit of a showman.

-The methods I am about to discuss will help you to deliver your messages with energy and make your work interesting to watch should you eventually demonstrate at larger venues.
+The methods I am about to discuss will help you to deliver your messages with energy and make your work interesting to watch should you eventually be able to do psychic tours and demonstrate at larger venues.
 Much of what follows also will apply when working one-on-one, and I advise trainees about these same criteria when they demonstrate their skills in my online psychic chat rooms.

 Psychic Tours Video